 Then we'll enjoy a Home-Hosted Lunch in a nearby village.
 Here we'll be offered a personal perspective on Cambodian life in an experience that brings you into the home and the lives of a local family.

-Afterwards, we'll visit Angkor Wat (whose name means simply "city temple") and wait for the sunset, the most opportune moment for seeing this masterpiece of Khmer architecture.
+Afterwards, we'll visit Angkor Wat (whose name means simply "city temple") and enjoy a rice wine toast as we wait for the sunset, the most opportune moment for seeing this masterpiece of Khmer architecture.
 Angkor Wat is a large pyramid temple, built between 1113 and 1150, surrounded by a great moat 570 feet wide.
 Note the bas-relief carvings throughout the temple, and take a moment to stand in the courtyard of this temple whose towers represent Mount Meru, the center of all physical and spiritual universes and the home to many gods in Hindu and Buddhist mythologies.

 We return to our hotel in time for dinner.

-In the late morning, we head to the airport for our flight to Bangkok, where the afternoon and evening are yours to make your own discoveries.
+This morning, we gain a unique perspective of Siem Reap on an ox cart ride through the village.
+After, we check out of our hotel and head to the airport for our flight to Ho Chi Minh City, where the afternoon and evening are yours to make your own discoveries.

-We rise before daybreak for our early morning flight back to the U.S. You’ll cross the International Date Line en route, regaining the day you lost at the beginning of your trip.
+We return to the airport this morning for our flight to Los Angeles, making a connection in Taipei.
+Travelers who are flying to San Francisco will enjoy a morning at leisure before their afternoon flight back to the U.S. via Taipei.
+You’ll cross the International Date Line en route, regaining the day you lost at the beginning of your trip.